HubTou/PNU/_demos/logging1/README.md

 * The line above will reset the logging level to DEBUG messages or higher (NOTSET is the level below DEBUG).
 * This is what you need to activate the debugging mode!
-* Usually you do this when there's a command line option, environment variable or configuration file item instructing you to do so, but we'll see all these things later on.
+* Usually you do this when there's a command line option, environment variable or configuration file item instructing you to do so, but we'll see all these things later on...

 ```Python
 ERROR_MESSAGE = "FMH!"